Laws of Duplicate Bridge: Call out of turn

-When a player makes a call when it was not his turn to bid, the laws 30-32 specify various penalties depending on whose turn it was, and whether the call out of turn was a pass, bid, or a double/redouble.
+When a player makes a call when it is not his turn to bid, the laws 30-32 specify various penalties depending on whose turn it was, and whether the call out of turn was a pass, bid, or a double/redouble.
 Briefly, after a call out of turn, the offender must make a call with the same or similar meaning, or their partner must pass for the remainder of the auction.
 The partner, rather than the offender, is prevented from bidding because it is the partner whose bid might be affected by unauthorised information.

 In addition, the offending side may be subject to restrictions in the opening lead.
-As a special case, no penalty is assessed when it was right-hand opponent's (RHO) turn to bid and he elects to pass.
-Finally, an adjusted score can be awarded if the redress was not adequate to the inflicted damage.
+As a special case, no penalty is assessed when it is the right-hand opponent's (RHO) turn to bid and he elects to pass.
+Finally, an adjusted score can be awarded if the redress was not adequate for the inflicted damage.